lejeunel/pcml_p2/README.md

 ##See report.pdf for litterature review
 ## Changelogs and other various things
 ##LL 27/11: Added DAISY feature descriptor (similar to SIFT) on RGB channels
-##LL 2/12: features extraction now follows the bag-of-visual-words procedure:
+##LL 2/12: Class rebalancing (oversampling of positive class).
+Also, features extraction now follows the bag-of-visual-words procedure:
 - dense-SIFT + HSV colors computation
 - PCA
 - K-means (codebook)